Cetiosaurus: Cetiosaurus oxoniensis

 In March 1868, workers near Bletchingdon discovered a sauropod right femur.
 Between March 1869 and June 1870 Professor John Phillips, further investigating the site, in a layer dating from the Bathonian uncovered three skeletons and additional bone material.
 In 1871 based on these he named two species: Cetiosaurus oxoniensis (originally spelled Ceteosaurus Oxoniensis) and Cetiosaurus glymptonensis.
 "Oxoniensis" refers to Oxford, "glymptonensis" to Glympton.
 Already in 1870 Thomas Huxley had published a letter by Phillips in which the latter named a Cetiosaurus giganteus based on specimen OUMNH J13617, a left femur earlier found at Bletchingdon; as the letter did not contain a description, this is a nomen nudum.

-A century later, a new C. oxoniensis specimen (LCM G468.1968) called the "Rutland Dinosaur" was discovered on 19 June 1968 by the driver of an excavating vehicle.
-It was found at the base of the Rutland Formation dating to the Bajocian.
-Staff from Leicester City Museums arrived on 20 June 1968.
-It was not confirmed that all the preserved material was collected.
-It is the most complete sauropod fossil, and one of the most complete specimens of a dinosaur, ever found in the United Kingdom.
-It was only in around 1980 that there was interest in the fossil.
-It took around four years to find the dinosaur bones.
-Of the about two hundred bones in a cetiosaurus, it has preserved a nearly complete cervical series (2–14), most of the dorsal vertebrae, a small part of the sacrum and anterior caudals, the chevrons, the ilium, the right femur, and rib and limb fragments.